InvadingOctopus/octopuskit/README.md

 1. **Read the [Quickstart and Usage Guide.][quickstart-&-usage-guide]** You will need Xcode 9.4 or 10.

+    > **Skill Level: Intermediate**: Although OK is not presented as a tool for absolute beginners, mostly because I'm too lazy to write documentation from step zero, it's not "advanced" level stuff either; if you've read the [Swift Language Book][swift-book] and have attempted to make a SpriteKit game in Xcode, you are ready to use OK!
+    >
+    > You should also read about the ["Composition over inheritance"][composition-over-inheritance] and ["Entity–component–system"][entity–component–system] patterns if you're not already familiar with those concepts, although OK's implementation of these may be different than what you expect.

 2. Stuck?
 See [Tips & Troubleshooting.][tips-&-troubleshooting]

 3. Wondering whether something was intentionally done the way it is, or why?
 [Coding Conventions & Design Decisions][coding-conventions-&-design-guide] may have an explanation.